-Further, research studies have applied community conversations to explore a wide range of community issues including health care, family supports, mental health, community development, education, immigration and violence against women (de Melo & Alarcao, 2015; House et al., 2016; Terry, et al., 2015; Bumble et al., 2018; Molfenter et al., 2018).
+Furthermore, research studies have applied community conversations to explore a wide range of community issues including health care, family supports, mental health, community development, education, immigration and violence against women (de Melo and Alarcão, 2015; Housel et al., 2018; Bumble et al., 2018; Molfenter et al., 2018; Terry et al., 2015).
 For example, De Cao et al. (2017) examined whether community conversations contributed to a change in thinking about harmful traditional practices against women in Ethiopia and found that this approach was a valuable instrument to induce a change in social values to empower Ethiopian women.
-Given that a community conversation approach can form a 'co-produced' methodology, it is also useful to refer to Legg and Nottingham Citizens (2021) paper which demonstrates how the in-depth community conversation approach might complement a broader hate crime survey.
+Given that a community conversation approach can form a 'co-produced' methodology, it is also useful to refer to Legg and Nottingham Citizens' (2021) paper which demonstrates how the in-depth community conversation approach might complement a broader hate crime survey.
 This paper is also relevant given that it shares the focus on Nottingham Citizens' experiences of hate crimes through a community-led research approach.
 Specifically, this paper recounts the Hate Crime Commission carried out in 2014 by Nottingham Citizens, which is a 'Chapter' of Citizens UK, the largest British proponent of community organising.
 This paper provides an insider account of a piece of community led and co-produced research into the experiences of and under-reporting of hate crime in Nottingham, and the relative success of the commission in forcing policy changes and inspiring future leaders and campaigns.
-It details a responsive methodology that evolved over the yearlong campaign, which collated over 1000 questionnaire surveys, interviews, focus groups and expert submissions.
-Legg and Nottingham Citizens (2021) outline the religious, educational, civic spaces in which mobilisation took place and the pressure point (both private and public) that were used to create change, especially regarding the successful campaign to have misogyny recognised as a hate crime.
+It details a responsive methodology that evolved over the year long campaign, which collated over 1,000 questionnaire surveys, interviews, focus groups and expert submissions.
+Legg and Nottingham Citizens (2021) outline the religious, educational, civic spaces in which mobilisation took place and the pressure points (both private and public) that were used to create change, especially regarding the successful campaign to have misogyny recognised as a hate crime.